GloriaColmenares/academic-kickstart/content/publication/pass/index.md

 ---
-title: "Strategies and Expansion of Intermittent Renewables: Disentangling Pass Through Costs in Electricity Markets (JMP)"
+title: "Strategies and Expansion of Intermittent Renewables: Disentangling Pass Through Costs in Electricity Markets (JMP -If needed click twice to see video)"
 authors:
 - Gloria Colmenares
 - Dominik Schober